Official SpaceX Photos

 Interactive map shows real-time global coverage of Starlink and OneWeb satellites

-This Space News was published on Fri, 18.11.2022 – 13:15 CET, covering SpaceX
+Published on Fri, 18.11.2022 – 13:15 CET in Missions, covering SpaceX

 There are currently more than 5,500 satellites in space.
 The majority of these are in Low Earth Orbit (LEO) between 200 and 2,000 km.
 Most of SpaceX's communications satellites are positioned at an altitude of around 550 km.
 With Starlink, the U.S. company wants to build a constellation that will make high-speed Internet available even in remote locations.
 An interactive map now shows how far coverage has progressed.
 And why there is an urgent need for clear rules on how to behave in space.